In This Article

 How much of Gen Z is in debt?

-A recent study found that almost half of Gen Z is in debt.
-This includes both student loan debt and credit card debt.
-And while a lot of this debt is manageable, a few Gen Zers are struggling to keep up with their payments.
+A recent study found that almost half of Gen Z is in debt, including student loan and credit card debt.
+While much of this debt is manageable, a few Gen Zers are struggling to keep up with their payments.

 This is a severe issue, as debt can harm one’s life in many ways.
 It can make it challenging to buy a house or car or even to get a job.
 It can also lead to stress and anxiety, leading to health problems.